Kashrut: Vegetables

 Although plants and minerals are nearly always kosher, vegetarian restaurants and producers of vegetarian foods are required to obtain a hechsher, certifying that a rabbinical organization has approved their products as being kosher, because the hechsher usually certifies that certain vegetables have been checked for insect infestation and steps have been taken to ensure that cooked food meets the requirements of bishul Yisrael.
 Vegetables such as spinach and cauliflower must be checked for insect infestation.
 The proper procedure for inspecting and cleaning varies by species, growing conditions, and views of individual rabbis.

 Pareve foods

 A pareve food is one which is neither meat nor dairy.
 Fish fall into this category, as well as any food that is not animal-derived.
 Eggs are also considered pareve despite being an animal product.

 Some processes convert a meat- or dairy-derived product into a pareve one.
 For example, rennet is sometimes made from stomach linings, yet is acceptable for making kosher cheese.
 Gelatins derived from kosher animal sources (which were ritually slaughtered) are also pareve.
 Other gelatin-like products from non-animal sources such as agar agar and carrageenan are pareve by nature.
 Fish gelatin, like all kosher fish products, is pareve.

-Jewish law generally requires that bread be kept parve (i.e., not kneaded with meat or dairy products nor made on meat or dairy equipment).
+Jewish law generally requires that bread be kept pareve (i.e., not kneaded with meat or dairy products nor made on meat or dairy equipment).